KarinOchayon070/AboutME/README.md

 - 🎓 I'm a recent graduate with a Bachelor's degree in Computer Science from "HIT" (Holon Institute of Technology), where I achieved an average grade of 86.

-- 🌱 I recently completed "The Complete 2023 Web Development Bootcamp" on Udemy, which has significantly enhanced my web development skills.
+- 🌱 I completed "The Complete 2023 Web Development Bootcamp" on Udemy, which has significantly enhanced my web development skills.

-- 🔭 I’m looking  for my first position as a junior software developer.
+- 👩🏻‍💻 I’m a full stack developer at "Moveo".

 - 📫 How to reach me - **karinoch070@gmail.com**.